Location - Paluma Range National Park, North Queensland, Australia

 You can access this waterfall via Maidenhair Fern Creek or via descending the adjacent ridgeline.
 There are a few places to park your car but the one at the top of the ridgeline is limited to one small car.

 R1-15m NA-TR J-5m

-Jump, scramble, or rappel into the large pool.
+Jump, scramble, slide, or rappel (chockstock, tree, etc) into the large pool.

 R2-8m XX-C NA-TL

 Rappel into the mini-slot canyon via the bolts or chockstone.

 Slide/jump into the small pool below.
 Can also scramble out left to avoid.
 Or use a natural anchor or meat anchor to test the waters first.

 Danger Notes: Check pool for hazards before jumping.

 Jump into the large pool below.
 Can also scramble out left to avoid.
 Or use a natural anchor or meat anchor to test the waters first.

 Danger notes: Check pool for hazards before jumping.